rajinder-yadav/quantlab_compression/README.md

 ### Bit Buffer
 The design I decided with was to code up a BitBuffer that works like a queue.
 You push values with its bit size and the BitBuffer class takes care up packing the data.
 This seem to be the best and most flexible solution considered above.

- For time fields, I decided against packing a double value into a 32bit aligned buffer.
+ For both time fields, I decided against packing a double value into a 32bit aligned buffer.
 I was not sure if data loss would occur converting between a double and two 32bit words.
 This is one area of improvement that could be made with more research and testing.
 So I opted for a conservative approach of using a string of max size 8 characters.

 ## Thoughts

 My code could break due to the assumption I've made about field bit sizes to go with.
-However I've kept the design flexible by allowing the field bit size to be configurable and got with BitBuffer which provides a dense packing of bits.
+However I've kept the design flexible by allowing the field bit size to be configurable and go with BitBuffer which provides a dense packing of bits (no empty padding needed for alignment, etc.).

-I wasn't able to test with the entire input test file due to odd corruption, so there might be possible errors due to field sizing that I did not catch.
+I wasn't able to test with the entire input test file (ebat.csv) due to odd corruption, so there might be possible errors due to field sizing that I did not catch.
 I'm very confident I would be able to tackle these errors in a short amount of time.
-I also made use of defensive programming and added assert which would be tripped in debug mode, this is both good for the API user as well as implementor.
+I also made use of defensive programming and added assert which would be tripped in debug mode, this is both good for the API User as well as implementor.

-## Build The Project
+## Building The Project
-I used CMake to build me project which is a cross platform makefile generator, site: https://cmake.org/
+I used CMake to build my project which is a cross platform makefile generator, site: https://cmake.org/

 I will assume you're working on Linux (use similar commands on Windows).
-Also I've provided a command to generate me NMake file for windows, but unable to test it.
+Also I've provided a command to generate a NMake makefile for Windows, but unable to test it.

 ```
 git clone https://github.com/rajinder-yadav/quantlab_compression.git